lithictech/suma/docs/vendors.md

 since they have been a partner with mysuma.org in the past.
 The example here uses costs for illustrative purposes only.

-We are not going to worry about multiple markets, vendors, or services here, since those are the easiest to reason about.
+We are not going to worry about multiple vendors or services here, since those are the easiest to reason about.

 Spin offers e-scooters with two levels of discount